Quantcast

 The Lakes region of New Hampshire is swimming in family fun all year round from beaches with action packed water sports to scenic driving tours.
 There’s majestic fall foliage, celebrated winter sports activities, and tax-free shopping.
 Outdoor and indoor attractions are abundant.
 Hike and bike through rustic villages and towns or take a lake cruise.
 Stroll antique shops, art galleries and English gardens.
 Discover great chocolate and pottery and every kind of natural setting your soul could wish for.

-Ski Lift - Lakes Region Tourism Association - New Hampshire
+Sweet Sunset - Lakes Region Association - New Hampshire

 Lakes Region Tourism Association